isaacsas/SPRFittingPaper2023.jl/docs/src/forward_simulation.md

 # Forward Model Simulation
 In this tutorial we will show how to run forward model simulations given a set of parameters and plot the amount of bound antibodies.

+## Tutorial Setup
-We begin by installing the packages we need in a clean environment:
+Let's first installing the packages we need in a clean environment:
 ```julia
 using Pkg